House votes to avert rail strike, impose deal on unions - KESQ

 On the other hand, the Transportation Trades Department labor coalition that includes all the rail unions praised the vote to add sick time and told lawmakers who voted against it they had “abandoned your working class constituents.”

-Jefferies said Tuesday that railroads would consider adding paid sick time in the future, but said that change should wait for a new round of negotiations instead of being added now, near the end of three years of contract talks.
+Jefferies said Tuesday that railroads would consider adding paid sick time in the future, but said that change should wait for a new round of negotiations.

 The unions maintain that railroads can easily afford to add paid sick time at a time when they are recording record profits.
 Several of the big railroads involved in these contract talks reported more than $1 billion profit in the third quarter.